lfvm/tempo_artist/README.md

 # Tempo Artist

+## Important links:
+link to acces the web site where the video game is hosted: https://tempo-artist.herokuapp.com/

+link to watch a demonstration video of the full project:
+## About the game
 Tempo Artist is a game designed to help people that want to learn percussion tab reading and practice rhythm sense in a challenging and fun form.

 The game aims to make the player feel motivated to learn about musical rhythms, as well as to improve their coordination and cognitive skills.
 It is a challenging game where the user must strive to improve and reach the next levels.

-Please visit the following link to acces the web site where the video game is hosted: https://tempo-artist.herokuapp.com/